martamoroni/Pig/README.md

 git clone https://github.com/martamoroni/Pig.git
 ```

-Go into the Pig directory that was just created and start create the venv:
+Go into the Pig directory that was just created and create the venv:

 ```
 make venv
 ```
-start the venv with either
+For Windows start the venv with:
 ```
 . .venv/Scripts/activate
 ```
-for windows or
+For Unix and Macs start it with:
 ```
 .venv/bin/activate
 ```
-for Unix and Macs

-install the dependencies
+Install the dependencies:
 ```
 make install
 ```